 - Dual or Hybrid offences.

 You may be able to have someone else appear for you if you are charged with a summary conviction offence, but you must appear in Court yourself if you are charged with an indictable or hybrid offence.
 Most offences start off as hybrid offences, which means you should be prepared to personally attend your first court appearance unless you have hired a lawyer.
 A Judge may order you to appear personally on any matter at any time.

-- If you plead not guilty, a trial date will be set to be heard in Provincial Court.
+- If you plead “not guilty”: A trial date will be set for your matter to be heard in Provincial Court.
 There are no juries or preliminary inquiries in Provincial Court trials.

-- If you plead guilty, the Crown Prosecutor will tell the Judge the particulars of the offence you are charged with.
+- If you plead “guilty”: The Crown Prosecutor will then tell the Judge the particulars of the offence you are charged with.
 The Crown Prosecutor will make submissions on what they say your sentence should be, and you will have an opportunity to make submissions in response.
-The Judge may immediately sentence you, or may adjourn the matter to allow time to hear submissions as to sentence and to consider the matter.
+The Judge may immediately sentence you or may adjourn the matter to allow time to hear submissions as to sentence and to consider the matter.

 Court of Queen’s Bench: If you elect to be tried in the Court of Queen’s Bench, you may have the right to a preliminary inquiry in the Provincial Court depending on what offence you are charged with.
 The judge will ask whether you want to have a preliminary inquiry.
 Not all indictable offences provide the option to have a preliminary inquiry.
-If you are charged with an offence that enables you to choose to have a preliminary inquiry, and you choose to have one, the Court will set date for the preliminary inquiry or a preliminary hearing which is held in Provincial Court to see whether there is enough evidence to order you to stand trial on your charge(s).
+If you are charged with an offence that enables you to choose to have a preliminary inquiry, and you choose to have one, the Court will set date for the preliminary inquiry or a preliminary hearing.
+This preliminary inquiry is held in Provincial Court to see whether there is enough evidence to order you to stand trial on your charge(s).
 If there is not enough evidence, the Judge discharges you.
-If there is enough evidence, the Judge will order you to stand trial in the Court of Queen’s Bench and a trial date will be set at a later date.
+If there is enough evidence, the Judge will order you to stand trial in the Court of Queen’s Bench, and a trial date will be set at a later date.
 You will be given a date for another first appearance, but this time in the Court of Queen’s Bench.
 At that appearance, you will schedule a trial date in the Court of Queen’s Bench.
 You will not be required to enter a plea until the day of your trial.
 If you choose to not have a preliminary inquiry, your matter will move directly to the Court of Queen’s Bench where you can schedule your trial or a date for a guilty plea.

 With Jury or without Jury: Secondly, if you are charged with an indictable offence, you must make an “election” by choosing whether you want a trial before a with jury or without a jury.
 If you refuse to make an election, then the Judge will set a date for a preliminary inquiry and you are deemed to have elected trial by Judge and jury.
 Where you are deemed to have made an election by Judge and jury, you may change your election before the trial.
 Unless and until you do so, the prosecution will continue as if you made this election.

 These are offences that can be either summary conviction or indictable.
 The Crown Prosecutor makes the decision whether to proceed by summary conviction or by indictment based on the seriousness of the circumstances surrounding the offence and your criminal record.
 Although it is always up to the Crown to make the election, Duty Counsel or your lawyer may be able to influence the Crown’s decision on whether to proceed by summary conviction or indictment.